fionahiklas/restthriftexample/README.md

 ### Structure

-I think I've probably made things more complicated than then need to be - I have a git repo for the GOPATH structure and then this repo is mounted under that.
-This is waaaaayyyy more complex than it needs to be.
+I have my go base directory here ~/wd/fionahiklas/gobase this is where stuff should be getting loaded to work on.

 One interesting thing is that I have another Go base directory for third party utilities, ~/wd/3rdparty/gobase and I've added that into the GOPATH like this

 ```
-export GOPATH=~/wd/fionahiklas/simple_rest_and_thrift_gobase:~/wd/3rdparty/gobase
+export GOPATH=~/wd/fionahiklas/gobase:~/wd/3rdparty/gobase
 export PATH=$PATH:~/wd/3rdparty/gobase/bin
 ```